 A pop-up window will open with the following options:

 Query – This is a read-only name that you can then verify that the query that will trigger the alert.

 Name – The name of the alert – this name will be sent in the subject line of the email alert.

 Description – A short description of the alert that will be sent in the body of the email and can be used to elaborate on the specific alert, what caused it, and what is the best way to remedy the situation.

 Time Range – This will set the frequency that the check will occur.
-If you select “check every hour,” the query will be triggered every hour and will check to see if the condition applies for events within the past hour.
+If you select “check every hour,” the query will be triggered every hour and will check to see if the condition applies to events within the past hour.

-Trigger if number of results are – This is the alert trigger and can be set to either “equal to,” “not equal to,” “greater than,” “greater than or equal to,” “less than,” or “less than or equal to.”
+Trigger if the number of results is – This is the alert trigger and can be set to either “equal to,” “not equal to,” “greater than,” “greater than or equal to,” “less than,” or “less than or equal to.”
 For example, if you select “one hour” in the Check Every field; “greater than” in this field; and select “two” in the adjacent field, the alert will run the query every hour and will trigger if more than “two” documents that satisfy the query string are found in the last hour.

 Severity – Select between Low, Medium, and High – this will be included in the email’s subject line.

 Send email to – A comma-separated list of email addresses.